OpenCageData/address-formatting/README.md

 ### File format

 The files are in [YAML](http://yaml.org/) format.
-The templates are written in [Mustache](http://mustache.github.io/).
+The templates are written in [Mustache](http://mustache.github.io/) with a minor variation: the `{#first}` sections will take the first alternative for which a variable could be interpolated.
 Both formats are human readable, strict, solve escaping and support comments.
 YAML allows references (called "ankers") to avoid copy&paste, Mustache allows sub-templates (called "partials").

 ### How to add your country/territory